 2. OptionSamurai (2020 update: Premium feature)

 - How many stocks are graded: about 4500

 - How they Calculate the score: OptionSamurai ranks stocks from 1 to 10 (10 is best).
 The ranking system is based on several factors and broken down to three groups: Fundamental, Technical and growth.
 You can filter according to specific criteria and sort by the score which is immensely powerful in saving time.
 Here’s a brief description about the score categories:

 - Fundamental Score: measures the company value (cheap is better) and quality (higher is better).

 - Technical score: measures the company relative strength – stronger is better.

 - Growth score: measures Profit growth in the past and analysts’ projections for the future.

 - More: We know that it’s biased.
 But it’s a feature we are proud of, and though the full app costs money, we are offering the scoring system for free through our demo.
 Another upside is that you can scan with the score.
-Here is a gif explaining how to find the score you want:
+Read in our Knowledge base about how to use it.

 3. Stock Flare (2020 update: Closed)